The Mast Cell Disease Society, Inc.

-- D. Appointment of interim directors and new chair positions: The Board of Directors by majority vote may appoint an interim member to fill a vacant or newly formed board position.
+- Appointment of Interim Directors and New Chair Positions: The Board of Directors by majority vote may appoint an interim member to fill a vacant or newly formed board position.
 The Nominating Committee will be notified of the vacancy, and of the interim appointment.
 The Interim Appointee may submit an application and resume to the Nominating Committee for consideration for a permanent Board position along with other candidates who may also apply.

 Section 4.
 Resignation: Any director may resign by delivering written notice of his or her resignation to each of the other directors in office.
 If the director resigns and fails to submit a written resignation, the director will be noted as officially resigned in the minutes of the first Board meeting following the director’s resignation.

-- A. Missing two consecutive Board of Directors meetings, or non-consecutive Board of Directors meetings during the director’s term, without an excused absence.
-An excused absence is one due to illness, family or other emergency, or a planned vacation, and must be approved by the Chairman of the Board or Vice Chair of the Board;
+- Missing two consecutive Board of Directors meetings, or non-consecutive Board of Directors meetings during the director’s term, without an excused absence.
+An excused absence is one due to illness, family or other emergency, or a planned vacation, and the Director must notify the Chair or Vice Chair of the situation.

-- C. Violation of these Bylaws or any other law, rule or regulation;
+- Violation of these Bylaws or any other law, rule or regulation

-- Impairment with drugs or alcohol while performing TMS duties, or while representing TMS in a public forum;
+- Impairment with drugs or alcohol while performing TMS duties, or while representing TMS in any public forum

-- G. Failure to perform duties required by the position in a timely manner;
+- Failure to perform duties required by the position in a timely or professional manner

-- H. Any other reason deemed necessary by the Board of Directors.
-If circumstances warrant, a director removed by the Board of Directors may be reinstated on such terms as the Board may determine.
+- Any other reason deemed necessary by the Board of Directors.
+If circumstances warrant, a director recently removed by the Board of Directors may be reinstated to the Board on terms the Board deems appropriate.
 A retiring director shall remain in office until the later of the time set out in the notice of resignation, or the dissolution or adjournment of the meeting at which his or her resignation is affected.